RedditModBot/RedditToxicReportBot/README.md

 **Optional: ModerateHatespeech API** (alternative/supplement to Detoxify)

 [ModerateHatespeech.com](https://moderatehatespeech.com) offers a RoBERTa-based model with 98% accuracy, specifically trained for Reddit moderation.
-It can be used:

-- **Secondary mode** (default): Detoxify runs first, MHS catches anything it misses
-- **Primary mode**: MHS runs first, Detoxify as backup
-- **Only mode**: MHS only, skip Detoxify (saves local CPU on small instances)
+When enabled, both Detoxify and MHS run on every comment - if either flags the comment, it goes to AI review.

 Configure in `.env`:
 ```
 MHS_API_KEY=your_key_here
 MHS_ENABLED=true
 MHS_THRESHOLD=0.90  # 0.5-1.0, higher = fewer false positives
-MHS_MODE=secondary  # secondary, primary, or only
+MHS_MODE=both       # "both" (default) or "only" (skip Detoxify)
 ```

 **Step 4: AI Review**